CN-UPB/B-JointSP/README.md

 ```

 This should start the heuristic and create a result in the `results/bjointsp` directory in form of a yaml file.

+## Contact

+Lead developer: Stefan Schneider (@StefanUPB)

+For questions or support, please use GitHub's issue system.